 Family: Nyctaginaceae

-Pāpala kēpau is a small tree indigenous to Hawaii.
+Pāpala kēpau is a small tree indigenous to Hawaiʻi.
 Shiny green leaves are entire and oppositely arranged or whorled.
 Greenish-white flowers grow in clusters and are slightly fragrant.
-The fruits of pāpala kēpau are the most exciting feature.
-Purple in color, they are incredibly sticky.
+The fruits of pāpala kēpau are its most exciting feature.
+Purple in color and they are incredibly sticky.

-In the old days, birds were caught using clusters of the sticky fruit.
-Feathers were plucked off before setting the birds free.
-Today, small unsuspecting critters like lizards, bugs, and birds get caught up in the fruit clusters.
-They get stuck to everything, dogs, shoes, hair — plant in an area where the pods won’t be bothersome.
+Hawaiian birdcatchers would use clusters of the sticky fruit to trap forest birds, which were gently plucked of a few feathers before setting the birds free.
+Today, you can also find small unsuspecting critters like lizards and insects get caught up in the fruit clusters.
+Fruits will get stuck to everything like your dogs, shoes, hair.
+So please plant in an area where the pods won’t be bothersome.

 The sap and leaves were used as medicine and as a glue to repair cooling implements.